dgroomes/jshell-playground/api/README.md

 ## Instructions

+1. Build the projects:
   * Build the `subject/` project with `./gradlew subject:installDist`
   * Build the `runner/` program with `./gradlew runner:installDist`
+1. Run the runner project:
+  * `runner/build/install/runner/bin/runner`
+1. Explore!
+  * The JShell session is loaded with all of the source code of the `subject/` project and its library dependencies (in this case, the Jackson serialization library).
+  * For example, try importing and `new`-ing up an instance of `ObjectMapper`:
+    * `import com.fasterxml.jackson.databind.ObjectMapper;`
+    * `var mapper = new ObjectMapper(); `
+  * Then, deserialize the JSON string stored in the `POINT_JSON` variable into an instance of `PointPojo`:
+    * `mapper.readValue(dgroomes.SubjectMain.POINT_JSON, dgroomes.PointPojo.class);`
-* Run it with `runner/build/install/runner/bin/runner`
+  * Altogether, it will look like this:
+    ```
+    runner/build/install/runner/bin/runner
+    00:03:06 INFO RunnerMain - Exploring the JShell API by implementing a custom event loop!
+    00:03:06 INFO RunnerMain - Enter Java code snippets below and they will be passed to a JShell session (remote JVM) and executed:
+    import com.fasterxml.jackson.databind.ObjectMapper;
+    00:03:14 INFO RunnerMain - Snippet event: SnippetEvent(snippet=Snippet:ImportKey(ObjectMapper,SINGLE_TYPE_IMPORT_SUBKIND)#1-import com.fasterxml.jackson.databind.ObjectMapper;,previousStatus=NONEXISTENT,status=VALID,isSignatureChange=true,causeSnippetnull)
+    var mapper = new ObjectMapper();
+    00:03:20 INFO RunnerMain - Snippet event: SnippetEvent(snippet=Snippet:VariableKey(mapper)#2-var mapper = new ObjectMapper(); ,previousStatus=NONEXISTENT,status=VALID,isSignatureChange=true,causeSnippetnullvalue=com.fasterxml.jackson.databind.ObjectMapper@27c20538)
+    mapper.readValue(dgroomes.SubjectMain.POINT_JSON, dgroomes.PointPojo.class);
+    00:03:24 INFO RunnerMain - Snippet event: SnippetEvent(snippet=Snippet:VariableKey($1)#3-mapper.readValue(dgroomes.SubjectMain.POINT_JSON, dgroomes.PointPojo.class);,previousStatus=NONEXISTENT,status=VALID,isSignatureChange=true,causeSnippetnullvalue=PointPojo{x=1, y=2})
+    ```
+  * It's not pretty because I have only implemented a naive event loop whereas the REPL implemented by the JShell *tool* (i.e. `jshell`) gives a better user experience.
+But, it works!

-* Tip: for a conveniently fast "develop and run" experience try aliasing the build and run commands together:
+Tip: for a conveniently fast "develop and run" experience try aliasing the build and run commands together:
   * `alias doit="./gradlew subject:installDist runner:installDist && runner/build/install/runner/bin/runner"`
   * `doit`
   * Make a code change.